 In December 2009, results from our collaboration with researchers at Princess Margaret Hospital - University Health Network in Toronto, Ontario, were presented at the annual American Society for Hematology showing that elesclomol was highly active against AML cell lines and primary blast cells from AML patients.
-We expect to initiate a Phase 1/2 trial of elesclomol in AML patients by the end of 2010.
+The FDA and Health Canada have both approved a Phase 1 clinical trial of elesclomol as a single agent in AML patients and, subject to Institutional Review Board, or IRB, approval at collaborating institutions, we expect to initiate this trial in the fourth quarter of 2010, with the first patient enrolled later this year or early next year.